-However long you’ve been in recruitment, being on the right PSL’s a money maker.
+However long you’ve been in recruitment, being on the right PSL can be a money maker.

-The trouble is, before you’re on the PSL, you actually have no idea whether it’s the right one or not.
+The trouble is, before you’re on a PSL, you actually have no idea whether it’s the right one.

 On the other hand, it may be an established PSL, with three tiers, strict guidelines, and an invite to bid, to work at 12.5% terms.

-If they’re completely up their own arse they’ll have a rarely checked, legacy portal with no human contact, last updated just after the second world war.
+If they’re completely up their own arse they’ll have a rarely checked, legacy portal with no human contact, last updated just after the cold war.

-“I’ve just got us on the PSL for Facebook” you smirked in your review, despite not hitting target this month.
+“I’ve just got us on the PSL for Facebook” you smirked in your review, despite not hitting target again.

 “Well done mate, that’s quality work.
-Target smashed next month I expect” replies your hopeful Manager, pissing in the wind, underlining ‘Performance Review’ on their pad.
+Target smashed next month I expect” replies your hopeful Manager, underlining ‘Performance Review’ on their pad.